Glossary of terms

 adult cyber abuse

-Adult cyber abuse is behaviour that uses technology to threaten, intimidate, harass or humiliate someone — with the intent to hurt them socially, psychologically or even physically.
+Adult cyber abuse is behaviour that uses an online service or platform to menace, harass or offend someone with the intent to hurt them.

 Adult cyber abuse can take place on social media, through online chats and messaging services, text messages, emails, on message boards and in online forums that allow people to comment publicly.